stitchdata/docs/_destinations/bigquery/guides/bigquery-switching-locations.md

       - title: "Define the setting"
         anchor: "define-the-setting"
         content: |
+          {% assign destination = site.destinations | where:"type","bigquery" | first %}
+          {% assign page-settings = site.data.ui.change-destinations-page %}

           1. From the {{ app.page-names.dashboard }}, click the {{ app.menu-paths.destination-settings }}.
           2. At the bottom of the page, click the {{ app.buttons.change-destination }} button.
-          3. In the **Historical Data** section, select how you want data to be replicated to the new destination:
+          3. In the **Connected Source Integrations** section, select how you want data to be replicated to the new destination:
              {% for field in page-settings.bigquery-historical-data %}
              - {{ field.field }}: {{ field.copy | flatify }}
              {% endfor %}